lolwierd/lolwierd/content/reading.md

 # Papers
 ## [SQLite: Past, Present, and Future](https://www.vldb.org/pvldb/vol15/p3535-gaffney.pdf)
-got the recc from twitter. started reading it like a week ago and haven't touched it since. need to get back on it.
+got the rec from twitter. started reading it like a week ago and haven't touched it since. need to get back on it.

 ## [Out of the Tar Pit](https://curtclifton.net/papers/MoseleyMarks06a.pdf)
 a hefty boi. read like 2 sections. reads like a history lesson. bunch of things i knew, made a bunch of connections.